Beka-Merebashvili/Intro-component-with-sign-up-form/README.md

 Once you've added your information to the template, delete this file and rename the `README-template.md` file to `README.md`.
 That will make it show up as your repository's README file.

-## Submitting your solution

-Submit your solution on the platform for the rest of the community to see.
-Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.

-Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.
-The more specific and detailed you are with your questions, the higher the chance you'll get valuable feedback from the community.

-## Sharing your solution

-There are multiple places you can share your solution:

-1. Share your solution page in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).
-2. Tweet [@frontendmentor](https://twitter.com/frontendmentor) and mention **@frontendmentor**, including the repo and live URLs in the tweet.
-We'd love to take a look at what you've built and help share it around.
-3. Share your solution on other social channels like LinkedIn.
-4. Blog about your experience building your project.
-Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
-Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).

-We provide templates to help you share your solution once you've submitted it on the platform.
-Please do edit them and include specific questions when you're looking for feedback.

-The more specific you are with your questions the more likely it is that another member of the community will give you feedback.

 ## Got feedback for us?